graphile-contrib/pgdbi/roadmap.md

   - user selects roles to use in other tools while building scripts
 - **table security**
   - manage desired policies and generate scripts to be included in deployments to true up table security
-  - todo: am thinking that the default policy may always be locked to allow no grants.  maybe call in 'null policy'
+  - todo: am thinking that the default policy may always be locked to allow no grants.  maybe call it 'null policy'
     - this would ensure that the user would address every table in the project and would not accidentally over-grant privileges
   - *policy templates*
     - define table grants for role families with a check-grid that understands applicable roles